Marysville Dog Bite Lawyer

-Approximately 20 percent of dog attacks are severe enough to warrant that a person receives immediate medical attention, and it is not uncommon for victims of dog bites to be hospitalized and have to undergo corrective surgeries.
+Approximately 20 percent of dog attacks are severe enough to warrant that a person receives immediate medical attention, and it is not uncommon for victims of dog bites to be hospitalized and undergo corrective surgeries.

-A serious physical injury can leave you with thousands of dollars in unexpected medical expenses.
-For example, a study conducted in 2010 revealed that the average cost in medical care for a dog bite was over $15,000.
-While the care itself is expensive, reconstructive surgery to alleviate any permanent scarring can cause medical care costs to spike even higher.
+A serious physical injury can cost thousands of dollars in unexpected medical expenses.
+For example, a study conducted in 2010 revealed that the average cost of medical care for a dog bite was over $15,000.
+While the care is expensive, reconstructive surgery to alleviate permanent scarring can cause medical care costs to spike even higher.

 A personal injury lawsuit can help you with these harms and losses by enabling you to pursue financial compensation from the homeowner's insurance policy of the dog owner.
-The categories of damages available to dog bite victims include your medical bills and related expenses, your lost wages from time missed to recover from the attack, and the pain, suffering, and emotional trauma associated with a dog attack.
+The damages available to dog bite victims include your medical bills and related expenses, your lost wages from time missed to recover from the attack, and the pain, suffering, and emotional trauma associated with a dog attack.
 For example, many dog-bite victims develop post-traumatic stress disorder or phobia of dogs after a severe attack.

-However, to recover these types of damages, the average dog bite victim will need legal assistance with filing a claim.
+However, to recover these damages, the average dog bite victim will need legal assistance in filing a claim.
 Recovery of damages involves much more than simple negotiations with the dog's owner or an insurance company.
 An experienced Marysville dog bite injury lawyer can prove invaluable by reviewing your medical records and the relevant evidence.
-From there, your lawyer can file the necessary paperwork to get the claims going.
-They can also negotiate with the insurance company and advise whether it makes sense to settle or go to trial.
+From there, your lawyer can file the necessary paperwork for the claims.
+They can also negotiate with the insurance company and advise whether settling or going to trial makes sense.